 For taxable accounts, you should know the tax basis of each and every holding.
-You'll also need to know the client's overall tax situation in any year you propose a sale of assets, including previous loss carry-forwards, AMT status, the receipt of taxable retirement distributions, and so on.
+You'll also need to know your overall tax situation in any year you propose a sale of assets, including previous loss carry-forwards, AMT status, the receipt of taxable retirement distributions, and so on.

-If you think a major reorganization of the client's investment portfolio is in order to meet the client's new objectives of income, liquidity, and capital preservation, meet with the client's tax advisor and map out a plan for the orderly liquidation of assets.
+If you think a major reorganization of your investment portfolio is in order to meet your new objectives of income, liquidity, and capital preservation, meet with your tax advisor and map out a plan for the orderly liquidation of assets.
 This could take years.
-Periodic asset sales will also be necessary during the client's retirement years, especially if you are using the cash bucket strategy.
-Each time liquidation becomes necessary, you'll need to balance tax and investment considerations and time these asset sales for optimal benefit.
+Periodic asset sales will also be necessary during your retirement years, especially if you are using the cash bucket strategy.
+Each time a liquidation becomes necessary, you'll need to balance tax and investment considerations and time these asset sales for optimal benefit.